Valentino Mazzola: Early life

 the linen mill.
 He played in his local neighbourhood team, the "Tresoldi" and was noticed by a football fan who worked as a test driver for the Alfa Romeo factory in Arese, who offered Valentino a place in the Alfa Romeo team and a job as a mechanic.

 In 1939 he was called up to join military service in the Royal Navy, in the port of Venice; he spent a few months on the ship, aboard the destroyer Confienza, and was later moved to the Compagnia del Porto.
-In Venice he obtained his elementary school diploma, attending night school.
+In Venice, he obtained his elementary school diploma, attending night school.

 Valentino was a private person of few words.
-On 15 March 1942 he married Emilia Rinaldi, whom he had two sons, both players: Sandro - who played for Inter Milan and the Italy national team – and Ferruccio (who was named in honour of the president of Torino, Ferruccio Novo), born respectively in 1942 and 1945.
-In Turin he lived in a small apartment in Via Torricelli 66.
+On 15 March 1942, he married Emilia Rinaldi, with whom he had two sons, both players: Sandro - who played for Inter Milan and the Italy national team – and Ferruccio (who was named in honour of the president of Torino, Ferruccio Novo), born respectively in 1942 and 1945.
+In Turin, he lived in a small apartment in Via Torricelli 66.
 He worked in Lingotto and reported as a FIAT worker essential to wartime production, to avoid participating directly in the Second World War.
-Although the Torino players salaries were very good, they were not considered exaggerated, compared to normal payroll.
+Although the Torino players' salaries were very good, they were not considered exaggerated, compared to normal payroll.
 The players were not considered professionals and officially held other jobs; in the aftermath of the war, Mazzola owned a sports shop in Turin, where he sold footballs that he manufactured personally.

 Mazzola, who considered himself a solitary person led a secluded life, prioritising football above all.
 His entertainment consisted of a few games of bowls near his house.
 He used to write down everything, both in regard to his personal and professional life.
-He was very strict and meticulous and demanded the same treatment from others; this was the main reason for separation from his first wife, who was no longer willing to live with his firm discipline.
-He separated from his wife in autumn 1946 and remarried on 20 April 1949 to 19-year-old Giuseppina Cutrone.
+He was very strict and meticulous and demanded the same treatment from others; this was the main reason for his separation from his first wife, who was no longer willing to live with his firm discipline.
+He separated from his wife in the autumn of 1946 and remarried on 20 April 1949 to 19-year-old Giuseppina Cutrone.
 On 4 May 1949, just days after his second marriage, he died in the Superga air disaster, unfortunately, as he thought he would die because of war or misfortune.